D.C.’s coronavirus numbers are rising. Here’s what you need to know.

 Many of the tests conducted in D.C. each day happen at private doctor’s offices, so if you have a primary care provider, calling your doctor is the best first step.

-If you are looking for a free public testing location, D.C. offers tests every weekday and some Saturdays at firehouses and other walk-up and drive-through sites throughout the city.
+If you are looking for a free public testing location, D.C. offers tests every weekday and some weekends at firehouses and other walk-up and drive-through sites throughout the city.
 Check here to find out which testing sites are open on the day you are interested in visiting.

 Can I travel in and out of the city?

 Yes.
-The District recently relaxed the rules for out-of-state travel.
-Now, if you travel to another state, you are required to quarantine at your home upon returning, until you can get a negative coronavirus test, generally three to five days after your trip.
-If you prefer not to get tested for coronavirus, you should stay home for two weeks after traveling.
+The District relaxed the rules for out-of-state travel.
+Now, if you travel to another state, you are required to quarantine at your home upon returning until you can get a negative coronavirus test, generally three to five days after your trip.
+If you prefer not to get tested for the coronavirus, you should stay home for two weeks after traveling.

 If you want to host visitors from outside the D.C. region, the District’s rules require that your guests get a negative coronavirus test at home before they come here, and if they are staying for longer than three days, that they again get tested while they are in the District.
 They can use the city’s public testing sites free.